-Prerequisite(s): CSC E105 with a grade of C or higher or permission of instructor and MAT E137 or higher with a grade of C or higher coding, testing and debugging, and documentation of computer programs.
+Prerequisite(s): CSC E105 with a grade of C or higher or permission of instructor and MAT E137 or higher with a grade of C or higher

+An introduction to computer science and fundamentals of object-oriented programming using the Java programming language.
+The course emphasizes problem solving, algorithm development, and sound programming practices; the design, coding, testing and debugging, and documentation of computer programs.
 Students will learn how to construct algorithms and convert them into computer programs using typical flow control statements and data types, will learn basic object-oriented techniques and contrast them with function-oriented techniques, will work with primitive, compound and user-defined data types, will learn how to define functions and pass parameters to them, will use simple console input and output and simple file input and output, and will learn fundamental software engineering testing techniques.
 Topics include data types and expressions, packages, classes and objects, encapsulation, methods, conditionals, loops, arrays, and the Java API.
 The coursework includes a significant amount of homework assignments.

 The course requires substantial hands-on use of computers in a computerized classroom environment.